 - Add in the lemon juice, lemon zest, lemon slices and ¾ cup of the stock (reserve the remaining stock).
 Mix well and bring back to a heavy simmer; lower the heat to a slight simmer and cook for 20 minutes uncovered, stirring often while it thickens.

-- After 20 minutes, cover the dutch oven and continue to cook on low for another 30 to 45 minutes, stirring often so it does not stick.
+- After 20 minutes, cover the Dutch oven and continue to cook on low for another 30 minutes, stirring often so it does not stick.
 We are looking for a thick, smooth (but chunky) sauce, so remove the cover or leave the cover on, depending on how the thickening is coming along.
 If it gets too thick, add some of the reserved stock, if it's not thick enough simmer with the cover off.

 - At this point taste for seasoning.